-3. Ensure the insights are used to improve the customer experience
+Ensure the insights are used to improve customer experience

 Done right, analytics generate actionable insights.
-But those actionable insights are only valuable if they are put to work to improve the customer experience.
-Make sure that all the relevant teams, including those in marketing, engineering, sales, and customer service, can access the insights you’re generating and use them as part of a comprehensive, coordinated strategy.
+But those actionable insights are only valuable if they are put to work to improve customer experience.
+Make sure the relevant teams, including marketing, engineering, sales, and customer service, can access the insights you’re generating and use them as part of a comprehensive, coordinated strategy.
 Your marketing organization, for example, can use customer data insights to create new content, segmenting campaigns to enable a personalized journey full of the right content at the right time.
 This approach might include entering new customers into a campaign that automates specific messages, such as welcoming them and sharing other products or services they may be interested in.
 These touchpoints can happen dynamically across various devices, channels (website, chat/messenger, etc.), and locations to deliver a seamless experience.